DreamyCecil/SE1-ModSDK/README.md

 Now you are able to build the entire solution (`Sources/SDK107.sln`) but make sure that all of the projects have `v60` set as their platform toolset (**Project properties** -> **Configuration Properties** -> **General** -> **Platform Toolset**).

 **NOTE:** Debugging tools from newer studios are unable to use program database files (.PDB) that are generated with `v60`, making traditional debugging impossible.
-If you wish to debug your code normally, consider using Microsoft Visual C++ 6.0 or if you can't use it, base it on Serious Engine v1.10 source code and then port `EntitiesMP`, `GameGUIMP` and `GameMP` code it back to this project.
+If you wish to debug your code normally, consider using Microsoft Visual C++ 6.0 or Visual Studio 2010 (select its debugger after the crash or attach it to the process).
+If you can't use either for some reason, base your project on Serious Engine v1.10 and then port `EntitiesMP`, `GameGUIMP` and `GameMP` code back to this project.

 Remember to **not** use spaces in the path to the solution.